CLA is an extremely well-studied supplement that has been shown to help with weight loss and metabolic function.

 Many of you may be aware that insulin resistance is a major problem and cause of weight gain among many people in the United States.

 Insulin resistance stems from inflammation, metabolic derangement, and the over-consumption of sugary or carbohydrate-heavy foods.

 Insulin is considered a “fat storage” hormone that promotes the storage of calories and energy as fat and adipose tissue in your body.

 The presence of insulin resistance results in excessive serum insulin and the constant promotion of fat cells after eating.

 Because of this mechanism and how common insulin resistance is (up to 50% of people have some element of insulin resistance), treating this condition is critical in managing weight loss.

 CLA has been shown to have some anti-diabetic properties.

-Daily CLA use has been shown to increase insulin sensitivity (make insulin more effective) and daily use for 12 weeks has shown to increase proinsulin, c-peptide and adiponectin concentrations.
+Daily CLA use has been shown to increase insulin sensitivity (8) (make insulin more effective) and daily use for 12 weeks has been shown to increase proinsulin, c-peptide, and adiponectin concentrations.

 These changes are all consequences of insulin resistance and their reversal indicates a reversal of the underlying cause of insulin resistance.